 Using the AP-42 Sec.
-9.9.1 (March 2003) emission factors for barge unloading, and a capture efficiency of 98%, the following emission factors for PM, PM{10} , and $PM{2.5}$ can be determined:
+9.9.1 (March 2003) emission factors for barge unloading, and a capture efficiency of 98%, the following emission factors for PM, $PM{10}$ , and $PM{2.5}$ can be determined:

 Pollutant Uncontrolled Emission Factor (lb/ton) Capture Efficiency Controlled Emission Factor (lb/ton)

 PM 0.15 98% 0.0030

 PM 10 0.038 98% 7.6×10 -4

-PM {2.5} 0.0050 98% 1.0×10^{-4}
+PM 2.5 0.0050 98% $1.0 \times 10^{-4}$

-The cited emission factors and capture efficiency above for barge receiving shall be used for annual emissions determinations.
+Potential emissions are calculated based on a maximum grain throughput of 10,512,000 tpy using the emission factors and capture efficiency cited above.
+Annual emissions will be calculated from actual grain throughput.
 When calculating emissions for annual emission inventory, the emission factors for both barge unloading and railcar unloading shall be used as appropriate.
 The emissions from the additional grain received by railcar would be calculated as described in the previous section and maximum emissions would be calculated using this assumption.